Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Universal Control of Bosonic Error-Corrected Qudits

 Arbitrary operations on finite-energy GKP states are generally not easily available.
 Recall that Pauli operations are simple phase space translations.
 However logical rotations are exponentials of Paulis which (by the Pauli-Euler identity) can be written as a coherent superposition of identity and a phase space translation.
-Unfortunately, it is not possible to apply a classical control pulse that is in a superposition of zero amplitude (to achieve identity) and non-zero amplitude (to achieve the phase space displacement.
-One method to circumvent this problem is to use ancillary systems to teleport gates into the GKP codespace by use of conditional displacements.
-However, this method limits the logical error due to the physical errors of the ancilla.
-Here, we devise a technique to teleport gates while simultaneously correcting errors in the oscillator.
-We devise a pieceable gate teleportation circuit that is protected against ancilla decay errors, yielding room for high-fidelity gate operations using a biased-noise ancilla.
+Unfortunately, it is not possible to apply a classical control pulse that is in a superposition of zero amplitude (to achieve identity) and non-zero amplitude (to achieve the phase space displacement).
+One method to circumvent this problem is to use ancillary systems to teleport gates into the GKP codespace by use of conditional displacements that entangle the GKP and ancilla qubit, for example through an effective CNOT gate.
+However, this method limits the logical fidelity of the gate when considering physical errors of the ancilla.
+Here, we devise a technique to teleport gates that simultaneously 1) correct errors in the oscillator and 2) protect against ancilla decay errors, yielding room for high-fidelity gate operations using a biased-noise ancilla.
 This protection against errors is different from the general path-independent mechanisms engineered for circuits using SNAP gates~\cite{ma2020path,ma2022algebraic,ReinholdErrorCorrectedGates}.
-Our construction does not require any hardware engineering feats such as chi matching~\cite{ReinholdErrorCorrectedGates,xu2024fault} (though these might yield further improvements). \textbf{Error-corrected gate teleportation:} The error-corrected gate teleportation sequence is constructed by realizing that the stabilization circuit $\mathrm{SBS}=\mathcal{E}\mathcal{U}$ is composed of entangling and unentangling gadgets.
-See Fig.~\ref{fig:GKp-framework}.
+Our construction does not require any hardware engineering feats such as chi matching~\cite{ReinholdErrorCorrectedGates,xu2024fault}, though these might yield further improvements. \paragraph{Error-corrected gate teleportation.} The error-corrected gate teleportation sequence is constructed by realizing that the stabilization circuit $\mathrm{SBS}=\mathcal{U}\mathcal{E}$ is composed of entangling and unentangling gadgets, see Fig.~\ref{fig:GKp-framework}.
 By introducing a qubit gate in between the two gadgets, we can construct a phase-transfer circuit, as illustrated in Fig.~\ref{fig:GKP_Teleportation}(a).
-For logical $Z(\theta)$ gate, the circuit obeys the following equations, up to a global phase,
+For logical $Z(\theta)$ gate and with an initial GKP state $a\ket{0}_\mathrm{GKP}-b\ket{1}_\mathrm{GKP}$, the circuit obeys the following equations, up to a global phase,